Revenue Best Practices for Mobile App Analytics

 Let’s take a look at sample sales reports from Google and then Apple:

 As can be seen, the app store sales reports are best used for accounting, tracking top-line revenue figures and identifying basic sales trends.
 They don’t answer fully and flexibly the key revenue questions.
+Software like QuickBooks Pro can be a much better help when it comes to accounting software.

 What is the top line revenue across apps?